Skip to content

 • Android minSdkVersion 21

-In this environment, ft-plugin cannot be used, and the automatic data capture part needs to be manually integrated.
-For more information on manual integration, refer to here.
+In this environment, ft-plugin cannot be used.
+The automatic data capture part needs to be integrated manually.
+For more details on manual integration, refer to Manual Integration.

-The above errors occur because the maven repository is not correctly set up.
+The above errors occur because the maven repository is not correctly configured.
 Please refer to the configuration here.

 Compilation Errors